 * Although the F-100 had been designed as an air-superiority fighter, aircraft design was moving so fast at the time that it was soon outclassed in that role, with the F-100A being retired from first-line service with the USAF in 1958, lingering in Air National Guard (ANG) service to 1980.

 The Air Force decided to use the F-100 for the fighter-bomber mission instead -- the primary focus at the outset being on tactical nuclear strike -- leading to the next version, the "F-100C".
-The prototype, a conversion of an F-100A, performed its first flight on on 9 September 1955 with test pilot George Hoskins at the controls.
-The "F-100B" designation was originally applied to an improved derivative of the Super Sabre, which was never actually built as originally defined, and of which more is said later.
+The prototype, a conversion of an F-100A, performed its first flight on 9 September 1955 with test pilot George Hoskins at the controls.
+The "F-100B" designation was originally applied to an improved derivative of the Super Sabre, which was never actually built as originally defined, and of which more is said below.

 The F-100C featured:

 The first production F-100C performed its initial flight on 17 January 1955 -- this machine retaining the troublesome short tailfin -- with test pilot Al White at the controls, leading to initial service deliveries in July 1955.
 On 20 August 1955, the first F-100C, piloted by Colonel Harold Hanes, set the world's first sustained Mach 1 speed record of 1,323.061 KPH (822.135 MPH).
 This particular machine was eventually passed on to the US National Aeronautics & Space Administration (NASA) and had a long career as a test aircraft.
 NASA would fly a number of F-100s on tests and trials, incidentally, designating them "JF-100".